marchingband/wvr/README.md

 * Click **upload** for **slot 0**, and wait for the upload to complete
 * Click **boot** for **slot 0**, and wait for the boot to complete.
 * Reset the WVR, rejoin the WVR wifi network, then reload the webpage.
-* if you have a WVR with USB Host Backpack, you can follow these instructions to update the firmware on that : https://github.com/marchingband/wvr_usb_backpack

-Congratulations!
-You now have the most up-to-date firmware loaded onto your WVR

 ![wvr gui](https://github.com/marchingband/wvr_hardware/blob/main/images/gui_firmware.png)